wangyonnggang/Banneradmobmediation/README.md

 App ID:
 106611157

-This game does not collect any user data and does not have any permissions enabled, no privacy concerns
+### Permission usage

+The internet permission is used for ads and

+### Collection of user data

+The app itself is not collection any personal data.